Village and Township Parks

 Chamberlain Path, Elm and Maple, Three Oaks Sculpture Garden in downtown at Chamberlain Path is home to beautiful sculpture by several highly-esteemed artists that will be rotated and it is funded by the Harbor Country Public Arts Initiative, Village and TPF.
 The path connects Elm St. and Generations Drive.

 Dillard Park, North side of town at Cherry and Walnut.
-This is a small neighborhood playground.
+This is a small neighborhood playground geared towards toddlers.

 Dewey Cannon Park, E Maple St, Three Oaks, is home to the historic Dewey Cannon which was presented to the village by President McKinley for raising the highest per capita amount in the nation for the Spanish-American War Memorial.
-Band shell, picnic tables and volleyball courts are available.
+Band shell and picnic tables are available.
 Open dawn to dusk.
 Check the Village or Harbor Country calendar of events for weekend music and drama programs.

 Timber Town Playground, Nels Dr and Locust St, Three Oaks, is a unique playground where kids can hide, glide, slide, climb, balance and tumble.
 There’s a special Tiny Town area for 2- to 5-year-olds.
 Built of timber with non-skid surfaces and padded hand and foot grips, it’s a great playground kids will love.